Western Michigan vs. San Jose State NCAA Football Odds, Plays and Insights | September 25, 2021

-The Western Michigan Broncos (2-1) are 3-point favorites heading into their matchup on Saturday, September 25, 2021 against the San Jose State Spartans (2-1).
-The over/under is set at 63.5 points for the outing.
+The Western Michigan Broncos (2-1) are less than a touchdown favorite (-3) on Saturday, September 25, 2021 against the San Jose State Spartans (2-1).
+The point total is 63.5 for the outing.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.